Mo. House committee chairman blasted for cutting off NAACP president

-Two advocacy groups released a joint statement last night criticizing actions at legislative hearing.
+Two advocacy groups released a joint statement last night criticizing actions at a legislative hearing.

 The directors of PROMO and Empower Missouri are strongly objecting to the treatment of NAACP Missouri president Nimrod Chapel, Jr. who they say was cut-off from testifying against legislation.